Hello and Welcome

 MSc Person Centred Psychotherapist.
 UKCP Reg.
 BACP Reg & SPTI member

-I have studied an MSc in Person Centred Psychotherapy at The Sherwood Psychotherapy Institute (University of Coventry).
 I am registered with the United Kingdom Council for Psychotherapy (UKCP) and a member of the British Association of Counselling and Psychotherapy (BACP).
 I am also a member of The Sherwood Psychotherapy Training Institute (SPTI).
-I have also studied and BSc in Health and Social Care with Guidance and Counselling.

 My own life experiences have shaped me to the person I am today and I feel open to the fluidity of life and know I am open to constant change in myself but also to that around me.

-I have personal experience of bereavement, challenging relationships, relationship breakdowns, stress, anxiety, financial and lifestyle challenges and much more, which gives me a personal insight into the difficulties many of my clients are experiencing.
+I have personal experience of bereavement, challenging relationships, relationship breakdowns, stress, anxiety, redundancy, financial and lifestyle challenges and much more, which gives me a personal insight into the difficulties clients may be facing.

 I have experience of working with a wide range of client issues such as:-